 Using Memsource, you will be able to translate products, categories, pages, and blocks from Magento 2.
 You can manually upload your content or you can configure Automated Project Creation to initiate jobs based on rules that you define in a project template.
 This article provides a step-by-step guide to setting up and using the Memsource Connector extension for Magento 2.

-Before you begin, make sure that you are using the Enterprise edition of Memsource.
-You will also need to be running Magento CE 2.1 or newer.
+Before you begin, make sure that you are running Magento CE 2.1 or newer.

 There are three ways to install the Memsource Connector extension into your Magento 2 instance: through the Magento Marketplace, by using Composer, or by installing it manually.
 Each of these three options will be explained below: